Critical concerns faced by MSMEs & Exporters under GST

 • Limited Representation & Consultation with MSMEs : Policy decisions often do not consider ground-level difficulties faced by Micro, Small & Medium Enterprises.
 The government needs to improve engagement with industry bodies to resolve sector-specific challenges.

-The Ministry of Finance makes to ease compliance solutions & recommendations:
+The Ministry of Finance makes ease of compliance solutions & recommendations:

-These recommendations, if implemented, could significantly reduce compliance burdens and improve the efficiency of Goods and Services Tax administration for Micro, Small & Medium Enterprises and exporters. & suggests easier compliance, fast tracking refunds.
+These recommendations, if implemented, could significantly reduce compliance burdens and improve the efficiency of Goods and Services Tax administration for Micro, Small & Medium Enterprises and exporters. & suggests easier compliance and fast-tracking refunds.

 • Simplified return filing (e.g., quarterly filing for all MSMEs).